tdang004/CCPP_NGS/README.md

 # hello-world
-Just another repository to deposity CCPP NGS related scripts.
+Just a repository to deposity CCPP NGS related scripts.
 I'm exhausted and tired.
 I still need to water the plants in the greenhouse.